 - E-mail: firstname.lastname@example.org

-2.0 What will happen next?
+What will happen next?

 We will then start to investigate your complaint.
 This may involve one or more of the following steps:

-- Speaking with your Client Partner
+- Speaking with the relevant Supervising Partner

-2.6 At this stage, if you are still not satisfied you can contact us again.
+If, once you have received our written communication of our investigation of your complaint, you are still not satisfied you can contact us again.
 We will then arrange to review our decision.
 This will happen in one of the following ways: